guanglan1118/guanglan1118/README.md

 ## Hi there 👋
-I am currently transitioning into **computational biology and machine learning**, building on my background in medical sciences and precision medicine.
+I am a **computational cancer genomics and pharmacogenomics researcher** with a background in medical sciences and precision medicine.
+My work focuses on **multi-omics data integration**, **RNA-seq/WES/WGS analysis**, and **drug response profiling** to support precision oncology research.

 ## Education
 - **Doctor of Philosophy (PhD) in Medical Sciences**